2018-2019 Undergraduate & Graduate Catalog

 Grand Valley recognizes the importance of international students to the campus community.
-Accordingly, the program serves as the organizer, promoter, and facilitator of various crosscultural exchange activities.
-Also, the program provides support services that include extensive orientation, crosscultural adjustment seminars, housing assistance, and overseas immigration regulations and work authorization.
+Accordingly, the program serves as the organizer, promoter, and facilitator of various cross-cultural exchange activities.
+Also, the program provides support services that include extensive orientation, cross-cultural adjustment seminars, housing assistance, and oversees immigration regulations and work authorization.

 The Padnos International Center (PIC) supports the academic programs in all departments, divisions, and schools by offering and coordinating study abroad opportunities in countries around the world.
 Semester and year-long academic programs are available to all degree-seeking students in all academic majors and minors.